Group Health Insurance for Construction Crews

 Small Crews vs. Larger Construction Operations

 Smaller construction crews often qualify for simplified group plans that are easier to administer and require minimal setup.
-These plans can be an effective starting point for employers new to offering benefits.
+These plans can be an effective starting point for employers new to offering benefits because they reduce complexity and allow the business to build a repeatable process.

 Compliance and Administrative Considerations